C-gonz/Phylogenetic_Focusing/README.md

 Program syntax:
 ./alignment_editor.py  ./final_tree_seqs_ali.fa [-h] [-w num] [-g num]

--h <help>   Display help and exit
+-h HELP       Display help and exit

+-f FILE       Submits a FASTA sequence alignment

--w <window> Specify the minimum gap length that is disruptive to the alignment.
-Default is 50bp, but an effective benchmark appears to be 4% of the alignment's total length.
-Manual assessment of the alignment is strongly recommended.
+-w WINDOW     Specify the minimum gap length that is disruptive to the alignment.
+Default is 50bp, but an effective
+            benchmark appears to be 4% of the alignment's total length.
+Manual assessment of the alignment
+                is strongly recommended.

--g <gappercent> Specify the minimum percent of seqs that must contain -w size gaps to identify problematic seqs.
+-g GAPPERCENT Specify the minimum percent of seqs that must contain -w size gaps to identify problematic seqs.
                 Default is 0.9.

+-a ALIGN MAFFT method for making edited alignment.
+Default is 'mafft --retree 2 --maxiterate 0' (MAFFT's fast but rough 'FFT-NS-2' method) to enable quick review of different parameters.
+For a more rigorously accurate alignment, you should use -a 'linsi'.

+-s SPECIES Quickly compares the edited alignment with the species included in the fixed_fastas directory to list which species (if any) were entirely removed.
+Uses the phyfocus subscript 'species_checker.sh'.
+Leave
+                        disabled for non-phyfocus applications.

 -------------------------------------------------------------------------------------------------------------------------------
+Completing alignment_editor.py produces 2 output files:

+- A log file denoting run parameters, changes in pre and post editing alignments, what seqs were removed, and a note on any missing species (if -s was used)
+- A new alignment based on the remaining seqs after editing.

-Upon completing alignment_editor.py, running IQtree will complete Step 6 and produce the final focused phylogeny.
+Running IQtree on this new alignment will complete Step 6 and produce the final focused phylogeny.
 Recommended command:

     iqtree -s <alignment_editor_output_file.fa> -m MFP+C60 -alrt 1000 -bb 1000 -nt 24
 </details> <!-- End Executing alignment_editor.py (step 5) -->
 </details> <!-- End Running Phyfocus on Your Data -->

-<details> <summary><H2> Managing Errors & Reruns </H2></summary>
+<details> <summary>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<H2> Managing Errors & Reruns </H2></summary>
 Phyfocus (and programs it uses like IQtree) are designed to cancel the run if certain errors or issues occur.
 The out_log.txt file will indicate the last steps taken, while specific error messages are recorded in error_log.txt.

+## Rerunning Phyfocus
+Phyfocus was made with several automatic checkpoints that check for the presence (and for per-species items, proper count) of output files during the 6 Steps.
+See "Phyfocus Basics" for a visual depiction of these checkpoints.

+Step 1:
+- Check for creation of header_translation_table.tsv
+- Check for creation of BLASTp results for all provided species

+Step 2:
+- Check for creation of alignment files for all species with BLASTp hits
+- Check for creation of Iqtree files for all species with BLASTp hits

+Step 3:
+- Check for creation of focused tips.txt files for all species with BLASTp hits

+Step 4:
+- Check file count for all tips.txt files
+- Check for concatenation of tips.txt files to make concat_tip_seqs_cdhit.fa

+Step 5:
+- Check for the alignment file concat_tip_seqs_cdhit_ali.fa

-Once the error has been dealt with, phyfocus.sh can be restarted at the last valid step by re-running the same command originally used, provided the contents of its working directory have not been changed by the user.
-The restarted run date and all steps skipped are always appended to the out_log.txt file before standard output logging resumes.
+If any errors or other issues interrupt a Phyfocus run, Phyfocus can be rerun from the nearest checkpoint by simply resubmitting the original phyfocus run command used, provided the contents of the working directory have not been changed by the user.

+- The restarted run date and all steps skipped are always appended to the out_log.txt file before standard output logging resumes.

+- If your run was interrupted part way through a step (such as making the per species alignments), the checkpoint will restart that step from the beginning and overwrite any existing files.

+## Common Errors
 The following represent some errors you may encounter in error_log.txt, along with recommended solutions:

 #### Permissions denied.